Tyla: 2025–present: WWP and A*POP

-Tyla was featured on the song "When I'm with You" by the Thai rapper Lisa from her album Alter Ego, which was released on February 28.
-On April 18, 2025, a remix of the WizTheMc and Bees & Honey song "Show Me Love" featuring Tyla was released.
+Tyla was featured on the song "When I'm with You" by the Thai rapper Lisa from her album Alter Ego, which was released on 28 February 2025.
+On 18 April 2025, a remix of the WizTheMc and Bees & Honey song "Show Me Love" featuring Tyla was released.
 The remix was debuted live at her Coachella 2025 set, where she also performed her upcoming single "Bliss" for the first time.
-On May 9, 2025, Tyla released the single "Bliss", and hosted the Nickelodeon Kids' Choice Awards the following month.
-A second single, "Is It", was released on July 11.
+On 9 May 2025, Tyla released the single "Bliss", and hosted the Nickelodeon Kids' Choice Awards the following month.
+A second single, "Is It", was released on 11 July.
+She wrote and performed the song "Everything Goes with Blue" for the Smurfs soundtrack, which was released on 18 July.

-She wrote the song "Everything Goes with Blue" for the Smurfs soundtrack, which was released on July 18.
-"Bliss" and "Is It" were included on her extended-play WWP, which was released on July 25.
-Tyla described the EP as "a bridge to the second album", which is set to be released later in 2025, and is "going to be such a totally different vibe than what people are expecting".
-WWP will be supported by her second concert tour, the We Wanna Party Tour, which is set to begin in November 2025 in Asia.
-On September 7, 2025, Tyla attended the 2025 MTV Video Music Awards, where she won the Best Afrobeats award for "Push 2 Start" (2024), marking her second win in the category after she previously won the award for "Water" (2023) at the 2024 ceremony.

-On 24th October 2025, Tyla released the song "CHANEL", which she started teasing at the 2025 MTV Video Music Awards with her archival red carpet pull from Chanel SS '93 and Instagram post with the caption "PUT ME IN CHANELLLLL".
+"Bliss" and "Is It" were included on her second extended-play WWP, an abbreviation for We Wanna Party, which was released on 25 July 2025.
+Tyla described the EP as "a bridge to the second album", which was set to be released later that year, and explained that it is "going to be such a totally different vibe than what people are expecting".
+On 7 September 2025, Tyla attended the 2025 MTV Video Music Awards, where she won the Best Afrobeats award for "Push 2 Start" (2024), marking her second win in the category after she previously won the award for "Water" at the previous year's ceremony.
+While attending the awards, Tyla wore an outfit on the red carpet from the Chanel Spring/Summer '93 collection, and later shared an Instagram post with the caption "PUT ME IN CHANELLLLL", seemingly hinting at the release of a song she had previously teased in July of that year titled "Chanel".
+Tyla featured on "Talk To Me", with Damiano David and Nile Rodgers, which was released on 11 September 2025.
+Tyla was featured on the track "Nice Guy" from Cardi B's album Am I the Drama?
+(2025), which was released on 19 September 2025.